-The Spill Agreement is contingent on the implementation of a flexible spill operation that increases spill beyond the levels ordered by a federal court for the 2018 salmon migration season at the times of day when regional energy demand is lower, and reduces spill during times of peak energy demand (early morning and late afternoon/evening) and highest energy market values.
-Recent trends suggest that such flexibility may become more valuable to energy marketers as solar energy continues to be deployed in California and elsewhere in the western U.S. The "duck curve" energy demand graph below illustrates the times of day with higher and lower energy demand across the western U.S.
+The Spill Agreement is contingent on the implementation of a flexible spill operation that increases spill beyond the levels ordered by a federal court for the 2018 salmon migration season at the times of day when regional energy demand is lower, and reduces spill during times of peak energy demand (generally early morning and late afternoon/evening) and highest energy market values.
+Recent trends suggest that such flexibility may become more valuable to energy marketers as solar energy demand graph below illustrates the times of day with higher and lower energy demand across the western U.S.